sandervandevelde/uwp-iot-device/IoTPatformMonitoring.md

     ![alt tag](img/Monitoring/mon05.png)

 5. An introduction will be shown.
 Select `Create`
 6. Enter a unique storage account name eg. `iotworkshopmonstorage`.
-A green sign will be shown if the name is unique *Note: storage acount names are written in lower case*
+A green sign will be shown if the name is unique *Note: storage account names are written in lower case*

     ![alt tag](img/Monitoring/mon06.png)